osmosis-labs/osmosis/x/superfluid/spec/README.md

 </br>

-This minting is safe because we strict constrain the permissions of Bank (the module that burns and mints OSMO) to do what it's designed to do.
+This minting is safe because we strictly constrain the permissions of Bank (the module that burns and mints OSMO) to do what it's designed to do.
 The authority is mediated through `mintOsmoTokensAndDelegate` and `forceUndelegateAndBurnOsmoTokens` keeper methods called by the `SuperfluidDelegate` and `SuperfluidUndelegate` message handlers for the tokens.
 The hooks above that increase delegation and refresh delegation amounts also call this keeper method.

 The delegation is then verified to not already be associated with an intermediary account (to prevent double-staking), and is always delegated or withdrawn taking into account various multipliers for synthetic OSMO value (its worth with respect to the liquidity pool, and a risk modifier) to prevent mint inaccuracies.
 Before minting, we also check that the message sender is the owner of the locked funds; that the lock is not unlocking; is locked for at least the unbonding period, and is bonded to a single asset.
 We also check to see if the lock isn't already in superfluid and that the same lock isn't currently being unbonded.

 On the end of each epoch, we iterate through all intermediary accounts to withdraw delegation rewards they may have received and put it all into the perpetual gauges corresponding to each account for reward delegation.

 ### Bonding, unbonding, slashing

 Here, we describe how token bonding and unbonding works, and what happens to your superfluid tokens in the case of a slashing event.

 ### Bonding:

 When bonding, your input tokens are locked up and you are given GAMM pool tokens in exchange.
 These GAMM pool tokens represent a share of the total liquidity pool, and allows you to get transaction fees or participate in external incentive gauge token distributions.
 When bonding, on top of the regular bonding transaction there will also be a selection of validators.
 As stated above, OSMO is also minted and burned each day and superfluidly staked to whoever you have chosen to be your validator.
 You gain additional APR as a reward for bolstering the Osmosis chain's consensus integrity by delegating.

 ### Unbonding:

 When unbonding, superfluid tokens get un-delegated.
 After making sure that the unbond message sender is the owner of their corresponding locked funds, the existing synthetic lockup is deleted and replaced with a new synthetic lockup for unbonding purposes.
 The undelegated OSMO is then instantly withdrawn from the intermediate account and validator using the InstantUndelegate function.
 The OSMO that was originally used for representing your LP shares are burnt.
 Moves the tracker for unbonding, allows the underlying lock to start unlocking if desired

 ### Slashing:

 Slashing works by gathering all accounts who were superfluidly staking and delegated to the violating validator and slashing their underlying lock collateral.
 The amount of tokens to slash are first calculated then removed from the underlying and synthetic lock.
 Therefore, it is important to select a reputable or reliable validator as to minimize slashing risks on your tokens.
 At the moment we are slashing at latest price rather than block height price.
 All slashed tokens go to the community pool.

 ## Concepts